UpperHighnearResPhil1955w.jpg

 Dated: 1913 Maker: Kraus Status: Own(BG)

-This postcard gives a better view of the fence.
+This postcard, and the 1916 NYPL archive photo on the right give a better view of the fence.
 Technically this fence is strap iron, built by the Hecla Company.
-The very first fence around the original reservoir bays were in fact wrought iron.
+The very first fence around the original reservoir bays were wrought iron.

 Hecla Iron Works